-Chester-le-Street - a great north market town, home of the Durham Emirates Cricket Ground and proud of its Christian heritage.
+Chester-le-Street is a great north market town, home of the Emirates Riverside Cricket Ground and proud of its Christian heritage.

 The picturesque cricket venue is home to Durham County Cricket Club and hosts more than 50 days of domestic cricket from April - September as well as international fixtures and big name concerts, with Elton John, Sir Tom Jones and Jessie J all performing at the venue in recent years.